fominv/Random-Rotation-Upscaling/README.md

 ### How to use this repository?

-Install the dependencies commented in simulation_study.R and run the script.
-To obtain the same data set as presented in the thesis run construct_data_set.R afterwards.
-Optionally, the full data set obtained from the high performance computing cluster Leonhard is provided in the file data_full_simulation.Rdata.
+Install the dependencies commented in `simulation_study.R` and run the script.
+To obtain the same data set as presented in the thesis run `construct_data_set.R` afterwards.
+Optionally, the full data set obtained from the high performance computing cluster Leonhard is provided in the file `data_full_simulation.Rdata`.

 ### How to run a quick test to check if the code really works?

-Uncomment lines 15-17 in simulation_study.R.
+Uncomment lines 15-17 in `simulation_study.R`.
 The quick test takes around 10 minutes to complete.